Code-the-Dream-School/intro-to-python-v1/lessons/10 - Final Project Part I/01_planning.md

 ## Before You Write Code

-The most common sticking point in a project like this isn't writing Python — it's figuring out *what* to write.
+The most common sticking point in a project like this isn't writing Python, it's figuring out *what* to write.
 Students who skip straight to code often end up rewriting functions multiple times because they didn't know what shape their data was in.

 Phase 0 takes about 15 minutes.
 It's not graded.
 But it will make Phases 1 and 2 significantly smoother.